Digital Eye Strain

 Collectively, these problems are termed “computer vision syndrome (CVS), or digital eye strain.

-Digital eye strain has a significant impact both on comfort, work performance and productivity, and around 40% of adults and up to 80% of teenagers report significant visual symptoms both during and immediately after using digital displays.
+Digital eye strain has a significant impact both on comfort, work performance and productivity, and around 40% of adults and up to 80% of teenagers report significant visual symptoms both during and immediately after using digital displays

 WHAT MAKES THESE PROBLEMS MORE COMMON?